Charles IX of Sweden: Rebel duke

 In April 1597, after having subdued the Cudgel War and preparing to resist the expected invasion of Charles, Fleming died and was succeeded as governor by Arvid Stålarm the Younger.
 In August 1597, Charles and his army invaded Österland, took Åland, which was the fief of her sister Queen Dowager Catherine, and besieged Turku Castle.
 Fleming was still not buried, and, according to legend, Charles had the coffin opened to reassure himself that Fleming was indeed dead.
 After having identified the face of Fleming, he was to have pulled Fleming's beard with the words, "If you had been alive, your head would not have been safe", upon which Fleming's wife Ebba Stenbock replied, "If my late husband was alive, Your Grace would never have been here."

 Despite some initial successes, Sigismund lost the decisive Battle of Stångebro and was captured.
 He was then forced to surrender several Swedish noblemen, whom Charles and the Riksdag of the Estates had named traitors.
+In August 1599, Charles launched a second expedition to Finland, where he defeated Axel Kurck at S:t Mårtens before successfully laying siege to Viborg.
 These noblemen were later executed in what became known as the Linköping Bloodbath.
 With Sigismund defeated and exiled—seen as both an outsider and a heretic by most of the Swedish nation—his formal deposition by the Riksdag of the Estates in 1599 served as both a natural vindication of Charles's actions and a retroactive legitimization of his claim to power.
 In the same session, the Riksdag named Charles as regent.